klee256/scanning-project/README.md

 # Scanning Project

 This is the repo for the scanning project.
+The goal of this project is to be able to predict the materials parameters of PbS colloidal quantum dot thin film solar cells from JV curves.

 Folder Directory:
 * data contains measured parameters